asmcup/runtime/README.md

  ```

 After `io` the stack will contain a float of how far the beam
 traveled until it hit an obstacle.
-If no obstacle was hit `Infinity`
+If no obstacle was hit the value on the
-will be the value.
+stack will be `160`

 ### Motor Control